Hider in the House: Series history

+Synopsis

+If the hider failed a challenge, they were given a forfeit for the children to win back the prizes.
+In Series One, it was 'Suck the Sock' where the hider had to suck a sock full of smoothie to win the prizes back.
+Sometimes, the sock was changed to another thing associated with the celebrity.
+For example, for Steph Orleans and Malak, it became 'Lick the Sock'.

+In Series Two, the forfeit was sometimes Lick the Taches, where they had to lick a substance moustache off their face.
+An example of this is Lil' Chris in Week 3 when he had to lick a moustache of tartar sauce off his face.
+In certain episodes, it was still 'Suck the Sock'.
+However, there was only one forfeit per episode and that was taken on the first failed challenge.
+For Dani Harmer in Week 1, it was 'Suck Nan's Tights'.

-For Series 2, the show went through a reformatting, with JK and Joel being joined by presenter, Kate Edmondson, as JK and Joel had to go undercover because too many people knew about Hider in the House.
+The show went through a reformatting, with JK and Joel being joined by presenter, Kate Edmondson, as JK and Joel had to go undercover because too many people knew about Hider in the House.
 Kate is the supposed presenter of a new cover show Big Kidz.
-Two challenges were cut from the show and the final challenge (Hider in the House) was also changed slightly.
-Instead of just the unsuspecting parent trying to find the real celebrity, it was changed so the children have to find mini cut outs of the celebrity and the unsuspecting parent the real one with clues from JK and Joel.
-Also, the celebrity has to Push the Pedal and gunge the unsuspecting parent, otherwise the children don't get the prizes they have won.
-During the Chico episode, Push the Pedal backfired, and all the gunge landed on Chico's leg.
-However, JK had a bucket of gunge ready and poured it over the parent.
-The unsuspecting parent also received a large cardboard certificate, as well as being "hidered".

-For Series 2, JK must go undercover for the fourth challenge to get the unsuspecting parent out of the way so the kids and the hider can get out of the house.
-JK sometimes cheekily drops hints of Hider in the House (e.g. while pretending to be a gardener, he said the name of a fake plant which involved the word "hider" (hiderdendrum) and while pretending to be from the army he said his last name was "hider").
+Two challenges were cut from the show.
+The final challenge ('Hider in the House') was changed slightly.
+Instead of just the parent trying to find the real celebrity, it was changed so the children have to find mini cut outs of the celebrity, and for the parents, the real one, with clues from JK and Joel.
+Also, the celebrity has to Push the Pedal and gunge the unsuspecting parent, otherwise, the children don't get the prizes they have won.
+During the Chico episode, Push the Pedal, all the gunge landed on Chico's leg.
+However, JK had a bucket of gunge ready and poured it over the parents.
+The parents also received a large cardboard certificate, as well as being "hidered".
+JK went undercover for the fourth challenge to get the parents out of the way so the kids and the hider could get out of the house.
+JK sometimes drops hints of Hider in the House (e.g. while pretending to be a gardener, he said the name of a fake plant which involved the word "hider" (hiderdendrum) and while pretending to be from the army he said his last name was "hider").
 The parent rarely notices these hints.

-David Grant

 In the sixth episode of the second series, David Grant was busted early when an unfortunate incident led to him being discovered on the first day.
-In view of the unusual circumstances, and because JK felt partially responsible, the three presenters discussed what to do.
+Due to the unusual circumstances, and because JK felt partially responsible, the three presenters discussed what to do.
 They offered the children the opportunity to continue playing, but on the condition that if they lost the challenges, they would lose all the prizes they had already won.
-Unsuspecting friends and family were substituted for the unsuspecting parent.
+Unsuspecting friends and family were substituted for the parent.
+This is the first and only time that this happened.